-We’re often taught by lingerie behemoths like Victoria’s Secret that bra size measurements should be left to the professionals—which is why many of us have gone our whole lives relying on others to tell us what size brassiere we should be wearing.
-This is all fine and well, except that many women get stuck in a rut of wearing the same bra size for years and years, assuming things like, “I’m a 34B; I always have been and always will be.”
+We’re often taught by lingerie behemoths that bra size measurements should be left to the professionals—which would explain why many of us have gone our whole lives relying on others to tell us what size bra we should be wearing.
+This is all fine, except that many women get stuck in a rut of wearing the same bra size for years and years, assuming things like, “I’m a 34B; I always have been and always will be.”

-As you know, most bras are sized via band then cup.
-I.e., a 34-D bra is a bra with a band measurement of 34 and a cup measurement of D. But don’t be fooled by appearances: the band size often isn’t precisely the measurement of the circumfrence of your torso.
+As you know, most bras are sized via band then cup., i.e., a 34-D bra is a bra with a band measurement of 34 and a cup measurement of D. But don’t be fooled by appearances: The band size often isn’t precisely the measurement of the circumference of your torso.

 Your posture also plays an important part in measuring an accurate cup size.
-To counteract a mis-measurement on account of slouching or standing up abnormally erect, try this: bend forward at your hips before measuring.
-So your body, from your feet to the top of your head, looks like an upside-down letter “L.” Tina Fey illustrates this forward bend well:
+To counteract a mis-measurement on account of slouching or standing up abnormally erect, try this: Bend forward at your hips before measuring.
+So your body, from your feet to the top of your head, looks like an upside-down letter “L.”

 - If your bust size is less than 1 inch bigger than your band size, you’re a cup size AA.